Submission Deadline: July 11, 2018

-The AMTA 2017 National Convention is September 13-16, 2017, in Pasadena, California.
 Massage therapists, students, educators, exhibitors and speakers from across the country will engage in top-notch continuing education and networking.
-There are two education session formats:

 AMTA Massage Therapy Schools Summit

-AMTA’s learning management system allows us to produce high quality dynamic education online.
-Online courses can take two formats:
+AMTA’s learning management system allows us to produce high quality dynamic online education.

-- Text-based, which requires the ability to produce 15-20 pages of written and properly cited material that will be adapted into an online course.
+- Text-based: Requires the ability to produce 15–20 pages of written and properly cited material that will be adapted into an online course.
 There is potential to develop course material into an article for Massage Therapy Journal as well.

 - Exposure to other massage therapists, educators and vendors who share your commitment to educational excellence and high ethical standards.